This article is in the news archives --- for current news go to the Third Branch News.

 Losses to Courts Underscore Funding Needs

-The federal Judiciary today asked House appropriators to provide a 3.1 percent funding increase for fiscal year 2013—the lowest requested increase on record—at a time when courts already have cut staffing and implemented other sweeping cost containment measures.
+In March, the federal Judiciary asked House appropriators to provide a 3.1 percent funding increase for fiscal year 2013—the lowest requested increase on record—at a time when courts already have cut staffing and implemented other sweeping cost-containment measures.

-Judge Gibbons said that with reduced staffing levels, the courts will prioritize work to focus on essential activities first.
-"Our probation officers will have to reduce supervision of lower risk offenders in order to focus limited resources on high-risk offenders.
-Staffing at public counters to assist individuals with case filings and court services will be reduced." she said.
-"With fewer employees to docket cases and perform quality assurance on electronic case filings, some case processing will be delayed."
+Gibbons said that with reduced staffing levels, the courts will prioritize work to focus on essential activities first.
+“Our probation officers will have to reduce supervision of lower-risk offenders in order to focus limited resources on high-risk offenders.
+Staffing at public counters to assist individuals with case filings and court services will be reduced,” she said.
+“With fewer employees to docket cases and perform quality assurance on electronic case filings, some case processing will be delayed.”